magento/devdocs/src/marketplace/sellers/marketing-review-guidelines.md

 We have made an investment in the presentation of Magento Marketplace.
 In return, we ask that you put forth an effort to present your solutions in a professional manner.
 If we see room for improvement, we’ll reach out to you before listing your extension on Magento Marketplace.

 *  Your product must have a professional presentation with clear descriptions, images, and screenshots.
-*  The product name should indicate the purpose of the extension or theme.
+*  The product name must indicate the purpose of the extension or theme.
 *  The product description should be well-written, and provide an overview of the features and benefits.
 *  Use only high-quality screenshots, images, and video to accompany the listing.